 Takwa tried to steal the line from Zachary’s hand.
 “Let me do it.”

-The stakes were raised when a 12-foot Black Caiman, the largest member of the crocodilian family, noticed the commotion.
+The stakes were raised when a fourteen-foot Black Caiman, one of the largest members of the crocodilian family, noticed the commotion.
 The prehistoric creature slid into the river, gliding toward an easy meal.
 This predator was the perfect killing machine.
-It had armored skin, a mouth full of jagged teeth, and clear lenses that protected its eyes while attacking its prey.
+It had armored skin, a mouth full of jagged teeth, and clear lenses that protected its eyes when attacking its prey.
 It was also incredibly fast when it wanted to be.
 And although caimans, like alligators and crocodiles, were not usually a threat to grown men, preferring smaller game and fish, one could never be too careful so Zachary kept an eye on the encroaching beast as well as his fish.

 No longer a passive bystander, Pahtia warned his son-in-law, “Hurry up!
 Or you will lose it!”

-Sweat beaded on Zachary’s forehead.
+Sweat ran down Zachary’s forehead.
 Too fast, too slow.
 He tightened the line.

 The caiman swished its tail more vigorously, closing the gap, its primordial eyes and ridged spine cutting through the rippling waters.